 For any months of the tax year when you become a tax resident automatically and you were earning income working remotely from Georgia or locally, prior to getting the small business status, you will owe 20% on your gross income, which must be declared and paid by March 31st of the year following that reporting year.

-If you are here more than 183 days in any tax year, then most double taxation avoidance treaties will not protect you, and if paying tax elsewhere, you’ll find you actually owe that tax in Georgia.
+If you are here more than 183 days (less in some cases) in any tax year, then most double taxation avoidance treaties will not protect you, and if paying tax elsewhere, you’ll find you actually owe that tax in Georgia, or even in both countries in some cases.
 It should be noted this is not a special law of Georgia, it’s actually true of most countries in the world.
 Read more about tax liability for Digital nomads here.

-For this reason, it’s essential you register your business as soon as you arrive in Georgia, otherwise, if intending to stay here, you will end up paying 20% tax on turnover, rather than 1%, and you might be paying unnecessary tax elsewhere which you may struggle to claim back after the fact.
-We have a complete guide to the best way to plan moving your taxes to Georgia with minimal tax leakage here.
+For this reason, it’s essential you register your business as soon as you arrive in Georgia, otherwise, if intending to stay here, you will end up paying 20% tax on income, rather than 1%, and you might be paying unnecessary tax elsewhere which you may struggle to claim back, after the fact.
+We have a complete guide to the best way to plan moving your taxes to Georgia with minimal tax leakage, here.

-If you’d like personalised advice on your options, book a free consultation with us – online via Zoom, or in-person in Tbilisi.
+If you’d like personalized advice on your options, book a free consultation with us – online via Zoom, or in-person in Tbilisi.

 Why are the taxes so low?